Tirrex-Roboterrium/tirrex_workspace/README.md

 ## Updating

-All the ROS packages may evolve during the tirrex.
-You can update them by using the command
+You can update the ROS packages using:
 ```
 vcs pull -nw6
 ```

-Some projects may fail to update.
+Some projects may fail to update if you have local modifications.
-This may be due to local modifications.
-You have to manually handle this projects.
+You have to manually handle these projects.
 However, it is possible to stash your local changes on every project before updating by running
 ```
 vcs custom -nw6 --args pull --rebase --autostash